yuliya-gukova/my_playground/cat_api_guide.md

-п# Getting a Random Cat Fact
+# Getting a Random Cat Fact

 This guide explains how to use the `GET /fact` endpoint to retrieve a random fact about cats.